Docugami — IDP Software Vendor

 Overview

 Founded in 2017 by Jean Paoli, co-creator of XML, Docugami converts business documents into XML Knowledge Graphs using exclusively open-source LLMs.
 The company has 40 employees and $9.3M estimated annual revenue with 18% year-over-year growth, headquartered in Kirkland, Washington.
-In late 2025, Docugami established a French subsidiary targeting regulated sectors - insurance and healthcare - where data residency requirements make cloud-dependent competitors a harder sell.
+In late 2025, Docugami established a French subsidiary targeting regulated sectors including insurance and healthcare, where data residency requirements make cloud-dependent competitors a harder sell.

 The core differentiation is architectural.
-Where traditional IDP vendors extract flat text, Docugami's patented Business Document Foundation Model uses Contextual Semantic Labels (CSLs) to produce XML semantic trees that preserve hierarchical relationships across heterogeneous document types.
-As Paoli has framed it, current AI models "can generate and summarize, but still struggle to extract, structure and cross-reference information contained in long and heterogeneous documents" - the gap Docugami's Knowledge Graph approach is built to close.
+Where traditional intelligent document processing (IDP) vendors extract flat text, Docugami's patented Business Document Foundation Model uses Contextual Semantic Labels (CSLs) to produce XML semantic trees that preserve hierarchical relationships across heterogeneous document types.
+As Paoli has stated, current AI models "can generate and summarize, but still struggle to extract, structure and cross-reference information contained in long and heterogeneous documents."
+This gap in extraction and structural understanding is what Docugami's Knowledge Graph approach is built to close.

 In February 2026, Docugami launched an MCP Server at https://api.docugami.com/mcp, exposing its Document AI as standardized tools callable by any MCP-compatible agent runtime.
 This is a distribution shift, not a capability change: the underlying KG-RAG architecture is unchanged, but the integration cost for embedding Docugami into third-party agent workflows drops significantly.
 Named integrations at launch include Mistral's Le Chat and GitHub Copilot in VS Code.